Dynamic Assortment Selection under the Nested Logit Models: UCB-based dynamic assortment planning policies

 \subsection{Efficient computation of $\hat{\vct\theta}$}

 Our policy in Algorithm \ref{alg:ucb} involves a combinatorial optimization problem over all $\vct\theta\in\mathcal K_1\times\cdots\times\mathcal K_M$ (see Step \ref{line:alg-nested-improved-max} in Algorithm \ref{alg:ucb}).
-A brute-force algorithm that enumerates all such $\vct\theta$ takes $O(K^M)$ time and is computationally intractable even for small $M$ values.
-In this section we introduce a computationally efficient procedure to compute $\hat{\vct\theta}$ by using a binary search technique.
-The idea behind our procedure is similar to the one in \cite{Rusmevichientong2010} introduced for dynamic assortment optimization in capacitated MNL models.
+A brute-force algorithm that enumerates all such $\vct\theta$ takes $O(K^M)$ time and is computationally intractable even for small $M$ values, {where $K=\max_i|\{r_{ij}: j\in[N_i]\}|\leq N+1$.} In this section we introduce a computationally efficient procedure to compute $\hat{\vct\theta}$ by using a binary search technique.
+The idea behind our procedure is similar to the one introduced in \citep{Rusmevichientong2010} for dynamic assortment optimization in MNL models, which can also be traced to the fractional programming work as early as \citep{megiddo1978combinatorial}.

 For any $\lambda\in[0,1]$ and $\vct\theta=(\theta_1,\cdots,\theta_M)\in\mathcal K_1\times\cdots\times\mathcal K_M$ define potential function